Kevin-McGonigle/comet/docs/features/features.md

 #### Logical Lines of Code

 ##### Description
-The number of statements in a program, irrespective of whitespace, comments or code style differences.
+The number of statements in a section of code, irrespective of whitespace, comments or code style differences.

 ##### Formula
 LLOC = Number of statement nodes in AST.